ub-cavas/AutowareAuto/src/drivers/ne_raptor_interface/design/ne_raptor_interface-design.md

 - Autoware Report messages are passed on once all relevant data has been compiled from the Raptor DBW Reports

 #### To Autoware
-- autoware_auto_msgs::msg::VehicleOdometry
+- autoware_auto_vehicle_msgs::msg::VehicleOdometry
-- autoware_auto_msgs::msg::VehicleStateReport
+- autoware_auto_vehicle_msgs::msg::VehicleStateReport
-- autoware_auto_msgs::msg::VehicleKinematicState
+- autoware_auto_vehicle_msgs::msg::VehicleKinematicState

 #### From Raptor
 - raptor_dbw_msgs::msg::BrakeReport